alinex/node-codedoc/src/document.md

 | JavaScript   | /** ... */  | //... or /*..*/ |
 | LiveScript   | /** ... */  | //... or /*..*/ |

+### Fixtures

+In CoffeeScript block comments a triple hash '###' is the end of the doc comment so it cant be used as it's markdown format for a heading level 3.
+As workarround you may use '#3...' which is no standard markdown but works here.
+The same goes with the other deeper headings level 4, 5 and 6.

 Markdown
 -------------------------------------------------